Chapter 10

 "[1] Follow my example, as I follow the example of Christ."

-The Apostle Paul also reiterated this command is a little different manner in his letter to the Philippians.
+The Apostle Paul also reiterated this command in a little different manner in his letter to the Philippians.
 This version is recorded for us in,

 Philippians 3:17